wiredtiger/testy/README.md

 ## Updating testy

-- The `update` function allows you update the wiredTiger and/or testy source on the remote.
-This function can take two optional arguments, a wiredTiger branch and/or a testy branch and will update the current branch to these supplied branches.
+- The `update` function allows you update the wiredtiger and/or testy source on the remote.
+This function can take two optional arguments, a wiredtiger branch and/or a testy branch and will update the current branch to these supplied branches.
 The `update` function will stop the current workload, update the branches and start the workload again in its function.
 If no arguments are provided, no updates will be made.
   ```
   fab -H user@host update [--wiredtiger-branch=branch] [--testy-branch=branch]
   ```